-- Replace Summon Demon with Summon Aberration.
+- She does not suffer any negative consequences of diseases, but still contracts them, and functions as a carrier. - Replace Summon Demon with Summon Aberration.
 She can summon a gibbering mouther, or attempt to summon an otyugh with a 50 percent chance of success.
 If she has contracted a new disease since she last used this ability, the chance of success increases to 100 percent.
-In either case, the summoned creature appears within 60 feet of her, acts as her ally, and remains for 10 minutes, until she dies, or until she dismisses it as an action. - Action: Deform (Recharges after a short or long rest): Goratrix makes a melee spell attack against one creature within 5 feet.
+In either case, the summoned creature appears within 60 feet of her, acts as her ally, and remains for 10 minutes, until she dies, or until she dismisses it as an action.

+- Action: Deform (Recharges after a short or long rest): Goratrix makes a melee spell attack against one creature within 5 feet.
 On a hit, the creature suffers one of the following deformities:

 - One movement speed they have is reduced to 10 feet.

-- o They lose the use of one of their arms.
+- They lose the use of one of their arms.

-- o Their Strength is reduced by 2d3.
+- Their Strength is reduced by 2d3.

-- o They are blinded or deafened.
+- They are blinded or deafened.